-We require our ASPs and external subject matter experts to provide a written attestation to their independence upon tendering and their appointment as a VAGO ASP or external subject matter expert.
+We require our ASPs and external subject matter experts to provide a written attestation to their independence upon tendering and at their appointment as a VAGO ASP or external subject matter expert.
 Our ASPs also provide these attestations at the commencement and completion of each financial audit engagement.
 We require our ASPs to have an appropriate system to maintain their independence in accordance with the Auditing and Professional and Ethical Standards.

 A member of our human resources team will notify the Assistant Auditor-General of financial audit or the Assistant Auditor-General of performance audit (as appropriate) of a staff member's independence declaration if a conflict of interest exists.
-One of our two Assistant Auditor-Generals will approve any actions needed to reduce the threats to our independence.
+One of our 2 Assistant Auditors-General will approve any actions needed to reduce threats to our independence.

 We review compliance with our conflict of interest policy and independence declaration procedure annually.
 Our financial audit signing officers and engagement leaders also have a responsibility to monitor independence throughout each audit engagement on an ongoing basis.
-There were no breaches of our conflicts of interest policy in 2019-20 and 2020-21.
+There were no breaches of our conflicts of interest policy in 2019-20, 2020-21 or 2021-22.